Individual Therapy for Adults in Delaware, Pennsylvania, & Maryland

 -

 You feel it constantly: the tight chest, racing thoughts, jaw pain, sleepless nights.
-You second-guess every little thing and then spiral when you can't “just calm down.”
-Therapy can help you understand what's actually happening in your nervous system and give you tools that go beyond breathing exercises—to actually feel safer in your own body again.
+You second-guess every little thing, fear that others hate you, and then spiral when you can't “just calm down.”
+Therapy can help you understand what's actually happening in your nervous system and give you tools that actually help - so you can start feeling safer and more in control of your mind and body.

 Read about how I work with anxiety that shows up in your body, not just your thoughts.